Kyle Tucker Player Props: Astros vs. Yankees

-Kyle Tucker -- 1-for-4 with a home run and an RBI in his most recent game -- will be in action for the Houston Astros against the New York Yankees, with Luis Severino on the mound, on August 4 at 7:05 PM ET.
+After going 1-for-3 with a double and two RBI in his most recent game, Kyle Tucker and the Houston Astros face the New York Yankees (who will hand the ball to Nestor Cortes Jr.) at 1:05 PM ET on Saturday.

-He hit a home run while going 1-for-4 in his last game against the Yankees.
+He had a one-hit performance in his previous game (1-for-3) against the Yankees.

 Kyle Tucker Game Info & Props vs. the Yankees